LiberTEM/LiberTEM/docs/source/usage.rst

     (libertem) $ dask-scheduler --host localhost

-LiberTEM requires specific resource tags and environment settings on the dask workers.
+GPU support in LiberTEM requires specific resource tags and environment settings on the dask workers.
 The easiest way to start workers with the appropriate settings is

 .. code-block:: shell